Email FacebookTwitterMenu burgerClose thin

 Penalty on withdrawals before age 59 ½No penalty on withdrawals of contributions; 10% penalty on withdrawn earningsNo penalty on withdrawals of earnings or contributions if the saver has left their job

-Taxes on withdrawals of investment earnings before age 59 ½No taxes on withdrawals of contributions; withdrawn earnings are taxed at a normal rateTaxes applied to withdrawals of contributions and earnings
+Taxes on withdrawals of investment earnings before age 59 ½No taxes on withdrawals of contributions; withdrawn earnings are taxed according to your tax bracket rateTaxes applied to withdrawals of contributions and earnings

 Bottom Line